mulshankar/UKF_Sankar/UKF_ReadMe_Sankar.md

 **Closure**

 An Unscented Kalman Filter was implemented to fuse LIDAR and radar data in conjunction with a non-linear CTRV motion model to estimate position and velocities for a self driving car.
 The final RMSE values of the positions and velocity estimates of simulator testing are shown below.
+The blue and red dots represent the radar and LIDAR estimates.
+The green dots are the output of the UKF algorithm.

 ![alt text][image2]